Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 **Documentation of each module can be found inside each specific folder.**

-The code contained in this repository has been used for the experimental evaluation in paper "Modeling the Reachability Space of Robotic Manipulators through Ellipsoid Equations".
+The code contained in this repository has been used for the experimental evaluation in paper **["Modeling the Reachability Space of Robotic Manipulators through Ellipsoid Equations"](https://link.springer.com/article/10.1007/s10846-025-02294-5)**.

 **Keywords**: Robotic Manipulators, Reachability Space, Ellipsoid Modeling, Optimization.